annebrown/content-data/content/frameworks/angular/index.md

 lastModified: '2025-01-07'
 ---

+## Description

+Developed by Google.

 > Well documented, scalable, efficient, web dev framework with a rich set of tools, APIs and libs, and a large and active community.

-Developed by Google.

 Angular's SPA design, loads all necessary code into a single page.